A super easy yet fabulously impressive appetizer!

 Don’t you think ‘crudo’ sounds so much more fancy than ‘raw’?
 However you say it, thinly sliced tuna that’s dressed up with just a few accents is ridiculously delicious.
 It’s one of the dishes I have whenever I visit Supply and Demand, whose version I have recreated here with the help of my trusty fishmonger whom I rely upon for top quality products.
 On my most recent restaurant visit to learn more about the work of Transparent Kitchen, the lightly-dressed tuna had cilantro microgreens scattered on top and they added a fantastic pop of flavour; for my make-at-home version, I bought a container of Butterfly Sky Farms’ spicy microgreens and thought they tasted superb.
 And if you don’t already own some, truffle oil is available at lots of specialty food shops and it’s worth the splurge.
 It’s so versatile (I drizzle it on omelets, grilled vegetables, fish and more) and gives a subtle, earthy flavour that’s really appealing.
 I highly recommend taking the two minutes (yes, that’s really all it takes) to pop some wild rice – it provides a fantastic textural contrast in this dish and once you taste this treat, you’ll be finding all sorts of uses (garnishing salads and soups in particular) for this crunch treat.
 If you’re a big fan of full-flavour recipes, I’d also recommend checking out my version of Supply and Demand’s terrific kale salad with caper vinaigrette.

-- 4 ounces (115 g) sushi grade yellowfin or ahi tuna
+- 4 ounces (115 grams) sushi grade yellowfin or ahi tuna

 - 2 tablespoons (30 mL) popped wild rice (see below)